frisen-lab/TREX/README.md

 ### Filter cellids

 Tab-separated file of cell IDs to keep in the trex run.
-Adding this file via the `--filter-cellid` or `-f` allows to focus the analysis on specific cells and to filter out low quality cells or doublets.
+Adding this file via the `--filter-cellid` or `-f` option allows to focus the analysis on specific cells and to filter out low quality cells or doublets.
 Example:
 	x